giellalt/giellalt.github.io/proof/gramcheck/GrammarCheckerDocumentation.md

 - Faroese
 - Norwegian Bokmål

 The individual projects are to a varying degree documented under the language in question, [here](https://giellalt.github.io/LanguageModels.html).

+# Installation for practical use
 The grammarcheckers may be installed as described on the [grammarchecker installation page](https://divvun.no/korrektur/gramcheck.html).